liuyaguo/CoGenCast_new/README.md

 ![Main Results](assets/table.png)

 ## 🙏 Acknowledgement
-We thank the open-source community for the datasets and foundational libraries used in this project.
+This repo is built on the pioneer works.
+We appreciate the following GitHub repos a lot for their valuable code base or datasets:
+Time-Series-Library